mjnetherland19/Script_Land/README.md

 importSamples.py: A simple GUI that allows the user to pick the Client and Contact and imports their sample data from and Excel file into Senaite

 reorganizeGenome.py: Finds a locus given a .bed file and removes the nucleotides preceding the locus and appends them to the bottom of the genome.
 I should think this is suitable for chromosomes as well.
-It was used on chloroplast genomes, hence the name.
+It was developed for chloroplast genomes.